Cullen skink is a popular hearty thick, rich and creamy soup from Scotland, made with smoked haddock, potatoes, leeks and milk.

 Make in advance

-This soup can be made a day ahead which it perfect for entertaining.
+Cullen skink can be made a day ahead which it perfect for entertaining.

 Allow the soup to cool before transferring to a sealed container and keep in the fridge.

-To reheat, warm it gently on a low heat in a saucepan on the stove adding a tiny bit of milk if necessary.
+To reheat warm it gently on a low heat in a saucepan on the stove adding a tiny bit of milk if necessary.

 Your questions answered